Altium-Designer-addons/scripts-libraries/Scripts - PCB/ReturnViaCheck/README.md

 - Return via drill pair eligibility is not validated i.e. user can select drill pairs that aren't _**actually**_ going to provide a return path - the script will still treat them as valid returns if they are close enough.

 ## Change log
+- 2023-12-16 by Ryan Rutledge : v0.50 - added optional custom DRC violations; now highlights failed vias; more safety checks
+- 2023-12-05 by Ryan Rutledge : v0.41 - added button to ignore all failed vias touching an area
+- 2023-12-04 by Ryan Rutledge : v0.40 - recall selections from previous check when launching script, added progress indicators
+- 2023-12-01 by Ryan Rutledge : v0.31 - "Recheck Fails" re-selects and zooms all failed vias; harmonized messages and selection behavior between "check all" and "recheck failed"; minor UX tweaks
+- 2023-11-30 by Ryan Rutledge : v0.30 - added ability to select drill pairs other than full-stack
+- 2023-11-29 by Ryan Rutledge : v0.20 - now adds message to messages panel for each failed via detected
+- 2023-11-24 by Ryan Rutledge : v0.11 - some UI cleanup
 - 2023-11-22 by Ryan Rutledge : v0.10 - Initial proof of concept script and requirement musings
-- 2023-11-24 by Ryan Rutledge : v0.11 - some UI cleanup
-- 2023-11-29 by Ryan Rutledge : v0.20 - now adds message to messages panel for each failed via detected
-- 2023-11-30 by Ryan Rutledge : v0.30 - added ability to select drill pairs other than full-stack
-- 2023-12-01 by Ryan Rutledge : v0.31 - "Recheck Fails" re-selects and zooms all failed vias; harmonized messages and selection behavior between "check all" and "recheck failed"; minor UX tweaks
-- 2023-12-04 by Ryan Rutledge : v0.40 - recall selections from previous check when launching script, added progress indicators
-- 2023-12-05 by Ryan Rutledge : v0.41 - added button to ignore all failed vias touching an area

 # INITIAL REQUIREMENTS SPEC
 ## Non-Modal GUI